phase-0/phase-0/ee/Sungmi-Kim/sprint-5_reflection.md

 ## Sprint5 Reflection
-:smile :dog :sunny
+:smile:

 ### What did I do well this sprint?
 <details>
 <summary>Click here</summary>
- I was able to understand smoothly JavaScript code
+  - I was able to understand smoothly JavaScript code,
- It didn't take a long time like Sprint4
+  - It didn't take a long time like Sprint4
 </details>

 ### What didn't I do well this sprint?